 November 2009 saw the premiere of Cocktail Hour: The Show, Klaus' signature evening-length collection of ballet vignettes, at Manhattan Movement and Arts Center.

-Ballets with a Twist issued its first publication, a photographic collection of the original twelve Cocktail Hour: The Show vignettes, in 2010.
-Click here to see history in the making.
+In 2010, Ballets with a Twist issued its first publication, a photographic collection of the original twelve Cocktail Hour: The Show vignettes.
+Click here to view.